weihangzheng/personal-site/src/data/about.md

 - I got my tonsils surgerically removed as a little kid
 - I wore braces for a few years and still have the retainers on
 - I grew all four wisdom teeth but only removed the bottom ones

-# I dream of

-- Making the world a better place with logic and innovation
-- A world where there is no bias or discrimination towards anyone
-- Everyone gets along in a productive and not personal work environment